MEET THE TEAM BEHIND THE SANCTUARY

 Co-founder of Girls Action Foundation, Co-author of Girl Positive, Co-founder of Metalab

-As co-founder of Metalab - a platform designed to support systems change strategy, collaboration and learning, she is working collaboratively with Ashoka Global and Status of Women Canada to bridge resources and build ecosystem practice at the intersection of gender and innovation.
+As co-founder of Metalab, she is working collaboratively with Status of Women Canada to bridge resources and build ecosystem practice at the intersection of gender and equity and systems change.

 Tatiana is an Ashoka Fellow, recognized as one of Canada’s Top 100 Most Powerful Women (Women’s Executive Network), the recipient of the McGill Alumni James G Wright Award and the Champion of Lifelong Learning by the Quebec Association of Lifelong Learning.
 She has served on numerous boards and advisory committees including The UN Commission on the Status of Women, The Carold Institute, Food Secure Canada, Exeko, and Actua among others.